 “You see them in Ireland and you bring them to Sweden and the family is so excited and they’ve spent all this money for it.
 It’s great to see to see that a dog that was about to be put down being so loved,” she says.

 Carina is particularly concerned by reports she has received from Irish pounds that dog owners commit their sick or ageing dogs to the pound rather than pay for veterinary care.

 At the moment, Hundar Utan Hem are sending about 32 dogs to Sweden every fortnight from a number of rescue groups around the country including the KWWSPCA.
 The new owners pay for the transport of the dog, and also pay a donation to the charity to partly offset veterinary fees involved in preparing the dog for travel.

 In 2017, the KWWSPCA re homed 31 dogs to Sweden.
-In 2018 it was 60 dogs; in 2019 it was 25 and up until the end of August this year, we have rehomed 11 dogs to Sweden.
-The smaller number of dogs going to Sweden in the last two years is not a reflection of lack of demand in Sweden, it is more due to travel restrictions due to covid as well as to an increase in demand for rescue dogs in Ireland.
+In 2018 it was 60 dogs; in 2019 it was 25; in 2020 it was 34 and in 2021 it was 14 and in 2022 it was just 8.
+The smaller number of dogs going to Sweden in the last two years, compared to 2018, is not a reflection of lack of demand in Sweden, it is more due to travel restrictions due to covid as well as to an increase in demand for rescue dogs in Ireland.
 We mainly re-home to Sweden dog breeds who face prejudice in Ireland and can take a long time to be rehomed here, such as lurchers and greyhounds.